 There are two options for the way back: you can head back down the way you came on the west side of the Continental Divide to your home base at Apgar, or get the whole feel for the park by dropping over the east side to see the mountains give way to the plains.
 The east side of the road is just as beautiful, and you can head back via Highway 2 for southern views of the park.

 Dinner tonight is just outside the park in West Glacier proper.
 Stop by Freda's Bar for a cool drink (a Montana mule, perhaps?).
 Then go next door for a burger at the West Glacier Café.
-Grab some basics for breakfast and tomorrow's picnic lunch.
+After dinner, cross the street to stretch your legs and have some old fashioned fun at Golfing to the Sun Mini Golf.
+After 18 quirky and slightly silly holes, reward yourself with locally-made huckleberry ice cream.
+Don't forget to grab some basics for breakfast and tomorrow's picnic lunch at the West Glacier Mercantile.
 Then, head back for a great night's sleep at your cabin.

 Day 3: Get moving!